 Common Email Copywriting Mistakes That Kill Conversions

 Writing about features instead of outcomes.
-Nobody cares that your software has "advanced analytics dashboards."
-They care that they'll finally understand which marketing channels are actually bringing in revenue.
 Lead with the outcome, mention features as supporting evidence.

 Sounding like every other marketing email.
-Effective email copywriting techniques show that conversational tone and personality massively improve engagement.
 If your email could have been written by any company in your industry, it's too generic.

 Testing What Actually Works